When Inventions Become Invisible

 Every technology gets one birthday.

-The refrigerator's ALMA State arrived around 1960.
-The smartphone's arrived around 2016.
+The refrigerator's ALMA State arrived somewhere in the late 1950s to early 1960s.
+The smartphone's arrived somewhere around 2015 to 2017.
 The automobile.
 The internet.
 Streaming video.
 Each has a birth date.
 Each has the moment it received its soul.

-Artificial Intelligence reached its ALMA State approximately 2024 to 2025, the moment free tiers on smartphones and public library computers made it accessible to anyone, while simultaneously becoming load-bearing infrastructure for banks, hospitals, and governments.
+Artificial Intelligence appears to be entering its ALMA State somewhere between 2024 and 2026, the moment free tiers on smartphones and public library computers began making it accessible to anyone, while simultaneously becoming load-bearing infrastructure for banks, hospitals, and governments.

 The Compression Principle